 The CORE Midweight Zip-T features quick-drying comfort stretch mid-weight fleece and a high-zippered neck to keep your active body temperature regulated as the thermometer rises...
 View full product details

-With breathable heavyweight fleece insulation and articulated patterning, the Heavyweight Bottom keeps the lower limbs warm during long periods of frigid inactivity while wicking moisture...
+The Heavyweight Bottom is a foundational next-to-skin baselayer that keeps the lower limbs warm during long periods of frigid inactivity while wicking moisture when on...
 View full product details

-The Stormfront Jacket is built for enduring brutal weather in the world’s most dynamic and wet climates.
-A pinnacle of durability, the jacket features the...
+Like the name implies, the Stormfront Jacket is ready for the most extreme and wettest climates.
+At the apex of waterproof durability, the Stormfront features...
 View full product details

 The Stormfront Pant is the perfect companion to the Stormfront Jacket, utilizing our most durable and abrasion-resistant GORE-TEX 3-layer Pro Shell laminate.
 To further enhance...
 View full product details

-The new Stormfront Gaiter is updated to provide durable, lightweight, over-the-calf protection for the most rugged environments.
-The 3-layer GORE-TEX and gripper elastic bottom maintain...
+The Stormfront Gaiter is the over-the-calf protection you need for hunting in extra-rugged environments.
+This durably lightweight gaiter is built with 3-layer GORE-TEX and a...
 View full product details

-Patterned for a tighter feel, the Traverse Glove can be worn alone or in combination with a base layer or shell.
-Conductive thread technology in...
+Patterned for a tighter feel, the Traverse Glove has the same benefits as the rest of the Traverse family, so it can be worn alone...
 View full product details

-Our go-to cap constructed of the same water resistant, breathable, stretch woven fabric as the Ascent Series.
-Durable Water Repellent Finish: The DWR finish resists...
+The SITKA Cap is constructed of the same water-resistant, breathable, stretch woven fabric as the Ascent Series.
+This cap will become your go-to headwear regardless...
 View full product details

 Lightweight and ultra-breathable, the CORE Neck Gaiter keeps the sun off your neck and pulls up for concealment when things heat up.
-Micro-Grid Interior: Promotes...
+GORE™ OPTIFADE™ Concealment...
 View full product details

 Streamlined, functional organization and storage for the big game hunter.
 The Mountain 2700 pack is a hard-working day pack that can comfortably and quietly support...
 View full product details